 - Their emphasis on increasing access to care

-- Their “open-door policy,” which requires them to serve anyone needing care while partnering with local primary care facilities and hospitals and integrating with physical health care to serve patients’ mental and physical health needs
+- Their “open-door policy” requires them to serve anyone needing care.
+They partner with local primary care facilities and hospitals.
+They integrate with physical health care to serve patients’ mental and physical health needs

 - Their tailored care for active-duty military and veterans and commitment to involving peers and family in care processes

-How do logistics for CCBHCs differ from other mental health providers?
+How do logistics differ from other mental health providers?

-You’ll notice shorter wait times at CCBHCs than other mental health providers.
+You’ll notice shorter wait times for CCBHC mental health services than you would working with other mental health providers.
 CCBHCs aim for a five-day wait time for new intakes, and most also have walk-in clinics.
 Some CCBHCs even provide same-day access.

 CCBHCs are also required to provide 24/7/365 access to crisis care, including mobile crisis teams and crisis hotlines.